 Not only is attaining fluency a monumental task, but, as soon as it is attained, your fluency degrades.
 You must practise your new language every day or, before long, you will find yourself back clutching a dictionary.
 Language learning is not for the impatient, who want fluency now, forever, without the effort.

-But your practice of patient perseverence has another side benefit, I believe.
+But your practice of patient perseverance has another side benefit, I believe.
 Patience means you’re less likely to get frustrated with other people.
 Patience makes you nice.

 Finally, for now, you can’t learn a foreign language without being a good listener.
 How else could you pick up the difference between “sheep” and “ship”, or “sheet and “shi…”?